-Friday the 9th, Michael and I went to the post office to inquire about a package we were concerned about.
+Friday the 9th, M and I went to the post office to inquire about a package we were concerned about.
 There were two packages shipped to us at the same time and while one arrived safe and sound, the other one seemed to disappear after it was scanned at the destination PO.
 That destination scan is the last scan we can see as customers, and for us to still not receive the package after almost a week was incredibly weird.
 We'd even had packages come in after that particular one and we were able to pick it up.

 That package disappeared.
 Nobody could find it, and nobody remembered it.
 On Monday, we were asked to give the exact contents of the package for liability purposes and they started one final step in trying to locate the package.
 If that step didn't turn up anything, an official investigation would have been opened.
 That package had our Christmas gifts from our family, so to say we are bummed by the situation would be a little bit of an understatement.
-Michael and I were trying not to get our hopes up but we couldn't wrap our head around a worker at the post office being stupid enough to steal a package when its location and handlers are so heavily tracked.
+M and I were trying not to get our hopes up but we couldn't wrap our head around a worker at the post office being stupid enough to steal a package when its location and handlers are so heavily tracked.
 It has to be a silly oversight and the package is still intact but misplaced, right?
 At least, those were our thoughts.